ShyamGadde/kata-scraper/katas/linked-lists-length-and-count/README.md

 Linked Lists - Length & Count

-Implement Length() to count the number of nodes in a linked list.<br>
+Implement `length` to count the number of nodes in a linked list.<br>
 ```javascript
 length(null) => 0
 length(1 -> 2 -> 3 -> null) => 3